 Environmental Education Outcomes Online Course – Suggested donation 60$ – Participants in this course will explore different environmental education goals and methods for reaching those goals effectively.
 You can offer a donation to join this course, and they have other courses, which are not open at the moment.
 You will get a lot of interactive tasks, webinars, and a certificate.
 Make sure to sign up for the newsletter to get more information about their other courses.

 Language Teaching for the Planet – 9$ – The course teaches English learners to talk confidently and persuasively on environmental issues to bring about change.
-This course is created by a fellow teacher, and based on the testimonials of other educators, it seems great.
+A fellow teacher creates this course and based on the testimonials of other educators.
+It seems great.
 The structure resembles the National Geographic courses, and the level of interactivity between participants is high, which is another plus.
-Finally, the participants are required to make a lesson plan/activity, which is something I appreciate in any course.
+Finally, the participants must make a lesson plan/activity, which is something I appreciate in any course.

-I sincerely hope this post with environmental courses will empower educators to further develop their knowledge and skills, and make their curriculum more sustainable.
+I sincerely hope this post with environmental courses will empower educators to develop their knowledge and skills further and make their curriculum more sustainable.
 Take your time, join courses that got your attention, and keep developing your practice!

 Article originally published on: ELT FOOTPRINT